-Did you take a vacation this summer, and did you have a chance to cook while there?
+Are you taking a vacation this summer?
+Will you have a chance to cook while there?

 Are there utensils or ingredients you always take with you when you go on vacation?
 If so, what are they?
 If not, what do you unfailingly regret not taking?